arXiv/arxiv-docs/source/help/faq/texlive.md

 Widely used packages may be added to our local tree for the convenience of large disciplines.

-We don't anticipate significant issues for articles developed under TeX Live 2023.
+We do not anticipate significant issues for articles developed under TeX Live 2023.
 If you are submitting articles developed under older TeX Live
 releases you may experinece some of the issues below.
 We ran some tests against TeX Live 2020 articles to get a sense for common problems with older TeX Live releases.

-#### Common problems with articles prepared using older TeX Live releases
+### Common problems with articles prepared using older TeX Live releases
 There are a significant number of changes since arXiv's last TeX Live 2020 update.
 One aspect of our testing involved compiling articles originally developed and submitted under TL2020 using the new TL2023 release.